About the Campus

 Other campus highlights

-Tiger Stadium — the seventh-largest stadium in the world holds 102,321 LSU fans
+Tiger Stadium — the sixth-largest stadium in the world holds 102,321 LSU fans

 Parade Ground — the open field initially used for military exercises is now a great spot to study or relax